HIV and AIDS: Definition

 In general, the term AIDS is used to refer to the serious symptomatic phase of HIV infection, which typically involves infections or tumours.
 How HIV and AIDS progress depends on the patient’s circumstances (age, drug dependency, viral infection such as hepatitis etc.) and their treatment.
 In France, 50% of people diagnosed as being HIV-positive find out at a late stage.

 HIV is found in the blood, genital secretions and breast milk of infected patients.
 Contamination is possible if a person comes into contact with bodily fluids contaminated with HIV.
 This is why HIV is considered to be a sexually transmitted disease (STD).
 More than half of contaminations happen through heterosexual sex, around a third through homosexual sex and a very low percentage through the use of intravenous drugs.

 Being HIV-positive and having AIDS are two different things.
 Even people who understand their illness well still find it difficult to live with.
 They have to manage their treatment, cope with other people’s perceptions, and come to terms with the impact that having HIV or AIDs is going to have on their everyday life...

 To help you to understand more about the illness, it is important to get the facts.
 This helps you to comprehend not only the medical aspects of HIV and AIDS, but also the personal aspects.
 Seeking advice from people also affected by the illness can help too.
-They can answer your questions by sharing their experiences.
+At they HIV/AIDS Forum, they can answer your questions by sharing their experiences.